fraterenz/adversarial/README.md

 ## Adversarial
 [![Tests](https://github.com/fraterenz/adversarial/actions/workflows/app.yml/badge.svg)](https://github.com/fraterenz/adversarial/actions/workflows/app.yml)

-Generate adversarial attacks by adding noise to into the image in such a way that the model missclassifies it as the desired target class, without making the noise perceptible to a casual human viewer.
+Generate adversarial attacks by adding noise to the image such that the model missclassifies it as the desired target class, without making the noise perceptible to a casual human viewer.

 ## Features
 My idea was to be generic over the method to perform the targeted attacks.